-- Any head up stroke, including front crawl and breast-stroke, are acceptable for the head up approach.
+- Any head-up stroke, including front crawl and breaststroke, is acceptable for the head-up approach.

 - Participants will not have to dive below 2 meters to retrieve the object.
-Any participants that experience ear discomfort or pain should immediately notify the instructor / lifeguard.
+Any participants who experience ear discomfort or pain should immediately notify the instructor/lifeguard.